 The Ring Leaders

-Although TikTok’s majority users, teens and young adults, have thought of to be perpetrators, this situation is unlike that.
-It appears that Mary Jo Laupp, a 51-year-old woman from Fort Dodge, Iowa, played a key role in rallying people to visit Trump’s website, register to attend the rally and then not attend.
+Although TikTok’s majority of users, teens, and young adults, have thought of being perpetrators, this situation is unlike that.
+It appears that Mary Jo Laupp, a 51-year-old woman from Fort Dodge, Iowa, played a key role in rallying people to visit Trump’s website, register to attend the rally, and then not attend.

 “All of those of us that want to see this 19,000 seat auditorium barely filled or completely empty go reserve tickets now and leave him standing alone there on the stage,” Laupp told her roughly thousand followers on TikTok.

 Her post was followed by what became a challenge, something popular in the internet culture, and from that point, it spread like wildfire.

 One particular video appears to have gained the most traction.
 In it, fans of Korean pop music, known as K-Pop, were specifically called to take part in this challenge.
 K-Pop fans are known for their efforts in bringing social justice.